 Dr. Badran earned his B.Sc. in Biochemistry & Molecular Biophysics and Molecular & Cellular Biology from the University of Arizona.
 Subsequently, he earned his Ph.D. in Chemical Biology from Harvard University under the guidance of Prof. David R. Liu, leading the development and application of rapid methods for continuous directed evolution.
 Following that, he is a Principal Investigator and Fellow of the Broad Institute of MIT and Harvard where his lab is developing new technologies to reprogram protein translation.
 To learn more about Dr. Ahmed Badran’s lab at the Scripps Research Institute, click here.

-To the left is Dr. Badrans team from the Badran Lab, located at Scripps Research in La Jolla, California.
+To the right is Dr. Badrans team from the Badran Lab, located at Scripps Research in La Jolla, California.
 They combine principles of chemical biology, bioengineering, directed evolution, genome editing and synthetic biology to (re)engineer highly integrated cellular signaling networks towards researcher-defined function.
 The Badran Lab is currently supported by the Scripps Research Institute, NIH Director’’s Early Independence Award, NASA, DTRA, and NIBIB.

 Dr. Ahmed Badran was an incredible, bright, and humble student, who is now addressing issues of immediate global impact, namely antimicrobial development, biologics production, information maintenance and transmission, and climate change.
 We had the opportunity to interview Dr. Badran and learn more about his experience with SARSEF and STEM journey.

 What was your relationship to science growing up?